JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-function-app-update.png)

 5. In the new blade you are invited to get started quickly with a premade function (it opens with the Quickstart tab).
 We will not do that :-)
-6. On the left, select `New Function`
+6. INstead, on the left, select `New Function`

     ![alt tag](img/azure-function-app-new-function.png)